 The Minimum Wage Rates by State and Municipality 50-State Chart provides further details on current and future minimum wage rates for states and localities.

 Leaves of Absence

-Employers in Massachusetts, New Jersey, New York and the District of Columbia have new obligations related to paid leave.
-In Massachusetts and the District of Columbia, employers are required to begin contributing to paid family leave benefits (in Massachusetts, this requirement also applies to employees), while in New Jersey the state's family leave act now applies to smaller employers.
+Employers in New Jersey, New York and the District of Columbia have new obligations related to paid leave.
+In the District of Columbia, employers are required to begin contributing to paid family leave benefits, while in New Jersey the state's family leave act now applies to smaller employers.
 New Jersey is also eliminating the one-week waiting period for employees to collect paid family leave benefits under the state's family leave insurance law.
 And although Massachusetts delayed the start of its paid family and medical leave program, the law's retaliation provisions take effect July 1.

 The Paid Family Leave Requirements by State and Municipality and Paid Sick Leave by State and Municipality 50-State Charts provide an overview of these requirements at the state and local levels.

 Discrimination and harassment remain key issues that employers should continue to keep top of mind.
 For example, New Mexico has a new law regulating gender-neutral single-user restrooms.
 The District of Columbia has a number of sexual harassment prevention requirements coming into effect for covered employers of tipped employees, while Delaware employers have to comply with new notice requirements explaining sexual harassment protections.